dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Return `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: LWPTracking const* getLWPTracking() const

+    Returns platform-specific configuration for handling LWP events for the process.

+    Return `nullptr`, if the specified feature is unsupported on the current platform.

   .. cpp:function:: FollowFork* getFollowFork()

+    Returns platform-specific configuration for handling fork events for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: FollowFork const* getFollowFork() const

     Returns platform-specific configuration for handling fork events for the process.